coala/coala/docs/Developers/Newcomers_Guide.rst

   - merge a ``difficulty/low`` Pull Request
   - review at least a ``difficulty/low`` or higher Pull Request

-When you ran coala on a project, please fill our `usability survey <http://coala.io/usability>`_.
-Once you got your first Pull Request merged successfully, fill in our
+When you have run coala on a project, please fill out our `usability survey <http://coala.io/usability>`_.
+Once you have successfully merged your first Pull Request, fill in our
 `survey form <http://coala.io/newform>`_.
-With that you can help us making your experience better!
+That will help us make your experience better.

-Once you have achieved all these, just ask for being promoted on the chat and provide links to your reviews and merged Pull Requests.
-Then, you will be able to name yourself a coala developer!
+Once you have achieved these steps, just ask to be promoted on the chat and provide links to your reviews and merged Pull Requests.
+Then you will be able to name yourself a coala developer!

 .. note::